awsdocs/amazon-eks-user-guide/doc_source/kubernetes-versions.md

 + The [CSI Topology](https://kubernetes-csi.github.io/docs/topology.html) feature has graduated to generally available, and is fully supported by the [EBS CSI driver](https://github.com/kubernetes-sigs/aws-ebs-csi-driver#features-1)\.
 You can use topology to restrict the Availability Zone where a volume is provisioned\.
 + [Finalizer protection](https://kubernetes.io/docs/tasks/access-application-cluster/create-external-load-balancer/#garbage-collecting-load-balancers) for services of type `LoadBalancer` has graduated to generally available\.
 This feature ensures that a service resource is not fully deleted until the correlating load balancer is also deleted\.
 + Custom resources now support [default values\.](https://kubernetes.io/docs/tasks/extend-kubernetes/custom-resources/custom-resource-definitions/#defaulting) You specify values in an [OpenAPI v3 validation schema](https://kubernetes.io/docs/tasks/extend-kubernetes/custom-resources/custom-resource-definitions/#validation)\.
-+  The [Windows containers RunAsUsername](https://kubernetes.io/docs/tasks/configure-pod-container/configure-runasusername/) feature is now in beta, allowing you to run Windows applications in a container as a different username than the default\.
++  The [Windows containers RunAsUsername](https://kubernetes.io/docs/tasks/configure-pod-container/configure-runasusername/) feature is now in beta, allowing you to run Windows applications in a container as a different user name than the default\.

 For the complete Kubernetes 1\.17 changelog, see [https://github\.com/kubernetes/kubernetes/blob/master/CHANGELOG/CHANGELOG\-1\.17\.md](https://github.com/kubernetes/kubernetes/blob/master/CHANGELOG/CHANGELOG-1.17.md)\.